Library Support for Learning and Teaching

 Liaison Librarians attend academic committees and boards and should also be included in Course Committee meetings.
 Early involvement of the Liaison Librarian in the development of new courses is highly recommended.
 This will ensure not only that the resources are in place for people studying on the course but also to provide advice on the best way of accessing relevant information such as linking straight through to relevant readings or a specific new database.
 This can offer the course developers some added value in their learning and teaching strategy.
 Information skills teaching will be relevant and make more sense to the students because it will have been planned within the course development and not bolted on as an afterthought.
 It may not be necessary to invite the Liaison Librarian to all of the meetings of the course development team but early involvement will reap positive results.

 The very rapid move to electronic information is designed to improve the effectiveness of access, ‘anytime, anywhere’, means that the library is constantly adding new resources to its collection.
 Liaison Librarians offer sessions for students on finding and using information.
 In order for this experience to be effective for the student, Liaison Librarians need to work closely with colleagues in the Schools.
 Through discussion, a collaborative approach to this skills teaching can be achieved and we can ensure that the delivery of these sessions occurs at a useful and relevant point in the students’ educational experience.
 The development and use of information skills is then contextualised and integrated.
 Only teaching staff can inform Liaison Librarians on the information needs of their students and help them to tailor the right teaching at the right time.

 Typical teaching sessions could cover:

-All students new to QM receive a joint IT and Library induction.
+All students new to QM receive a Library induction.
 This does not teach the students how to manage or search for information.
 It is a simple orientation exercise which aims to help them understand the very basics of the library service such as how to use the library catalogue.